TimDenzel/NewRecruit-Point-Calculator/README.md

 | **Import File** | Loads a .json which has been exported from NewRecruit Warhammer Armies Project |
 | **Export File** | Exports the currently displayed army  to a custom .json for further processing if needed.
 This is final, as you currently cant load the .json back into the NewRecruit-Point-Calculator.exe |
 | **Exit** | Exits the Application |

+<h2>Contact</h2>

+Discord Contact for Bugs: denzel1410
+This is a fan-made application.
+All images and logos are owned by their respective companies and only used in a non-commercial way.